 - Use less than 20 words

-- Include aims, outcomes, significance and social and/or economic benefit of the research
+- Includes aims, outcomes, significance and social and/or economic benefits of the research

-- What is the field?
+- What is the field of study?
 What is the object of the research?

 - Keep aims clear and succinct